poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ![Green Lake in the summer]({{ "/img/2017-in-review/june_2_2017.jpg" | absolute_url}})
 *Green Lake was a popular destination for me this year.
-During the summer, it became filled with boats, kids playing in the water, joggers running around the lake, and picnics in the grass.
+During the summer, it became full of boats, kids playing in the water, joggers running around the lake, and picnics in the grass.
 Sometimes on my bike ride back from work, I would stop and just sit besides the water.*